duracelltomi/gtm4wp/readme.txt

 * Fixed: properly detect client IP address and also properly escape this data while using it
 * Fixed: WooCommerce checkout steps after page load did not include products in the cart
 * Fixed: checkout step events for payment mode and shipping type not always fired
+* Fixed: the CMD on Mac will be treated just like the Ctrl key on Windows while processing the product click event in the WooCommerce integration (thy for luzinis)
 * Changed: code cleanup in WooCommerce integration

 = 1.9 =